axibase/atsd-api-r/atsd_package.md

      The data frame.

 -   <tt><font color = "SaddleBrown">timestamp</font></tt>  (optional, character or numeric)
-     Name or number of a column with time stamps.
+     Name or number of the column with timestamps.
 By default, `timestamp = "Timestamp"`.

 -   <tt><font color = "SaddleBrown">value</font></tt>  (optional, character vector or numeric vector)
      Names or numbers of columns with series values.
 By default, `value = "Value"`.